-Based largely on Jordi Pons’s tutorial Waveform-based music processing with deep learning.
+The taxonomy here comes from Jordi Pons’ tutorial Waveform-based music processing with deep learning.

 In the time domain, facebook’s demucs gets startlingly good performance on MusDB (startlingly good in that, if I have understood correctly, they train only on MusDB wccih is a very small data set compared to what the big players such as Spotify have access to, so they have very good priors.)

 Spleeter is the Deezer source separation library with pretrained models written in Python and uses Tensorflow.
 It makes it easy to train source separation model (assuming you have a dataset of isolated sources), and provides already trained state of the art model for performing various flavour of separation :

 - Vocals (singing voice) / accompaniment separation (2 stems)